-- To establish UGA as a preeminent center for Native American Studies. - To initiate, strengthen, and facilitate interdisciplinary research in Native American Studies at UGA. - To facilitate cooperation between and among faculty and students with expertise and interest in Native American Studies. - To train students in theory, methods, and research relating to Native American Studies. - To promote Native American Studies and diversity awareness beyond the University.
+- To establish UGA as a preeminent center for Native American Studies. - To initiate, strengthen, and facilitate interdisciplinary research in Native American Studies at UGA. - To facilitate cooperation between and among faculty and students with expertise and interest in Native American Studies. - To train students in theory, methods, and research relating to Native American Studies. - To help UGA identify, recruit, and retain first-rate faculty and students of color. - To promote Native American Studies and diversity awareness beyond the University.